Oh no! We may not fully support the browser or device software you are using !

 It’s imperative to document expenses and organize receipts from expenses incurred year-to-date, on paper, and digitally.
 To make the most of your personal or business tax deductions, you’ll need accurate and comprehensive records.
 If you haven’t been keeping track of your business expenses, get caught up now.

-The new law increases the amount of business property purchases that you can expense each year under Section 179 to $1 million from $500,000.
+The amount of business property purchases that you can expense this year under Section 179 is up to $1,160,000 from $1,080,000.
 Normally, spending on business property (machines, computers, vehicles, software, office equipment, etc.) is capitalized and depreciated so that the tax benefit is spread out slowly over several years.
 Section 179 allows you to get the tax break immediately in the year the property is placed into service.

 We don’t need to tell you how important it is to save for retirement and your future; however, we do want to tell you how beneficial it can be for your current financial situation.
 When you contribute to a retirement account, you lower your current taxable income, potentially reducing what you need to pay in taxes each year.
 Even a small contribution yields tax benefits at the end of the year!